surrealdb/awesome-surreal/SECURITY.md

 Please report any issues or vulnerabilities to security@surrealdb.com, instead of posting a public issue in GitHub.
-Please include the version identifier, and details on how the vulnerability can be exploited.
+Please include the version identifier, by running `surrealdb version` on the command-line, and details on how the vulnerability can be exploited.